Bob Rose (footballer): Switch to Footscray (1972–1975)

-Collingwood Football Club senior coach (1985–1986)
+A Collingwood homecoming (1985–1986)

 Rose returned for a second and final stint as senior coach of Collingwood from 1985 to 1986, where he replaced John Cahill at the end of the 1984 season.
-In the 1985 season, Rose guided Collingwood to finish seventh on the ladder, missing out of the finals with ten wins and twelve losses.
-Rose would hold the reins for a brief period before Collingwood's severe financial crisis and poor form on the field led to his resignation in favour of assistant coach Leigh Matthews who replaced Rose as Collingwood senior coach after Round 3, in the 1986 season.
+In the 1985 season, Rose guided Collingwood to finish seventh on the ladder, missing out on the finals with ten wins and twelve losses.
+Rose would hold the reins for a brief period before Collingwood's severe financial crisis and poor form on the field led to his resignation in favour of assistant coach Leigh Matthews, who replaced Rose as Collingwood senior coach after round 3 of the 1986 season.

-Post AFL Senior coaching roles

-Rose continued to remain around the Collingwood Football Club behind the scenes right up until his death.